-Hong Kong-based Far East Consortium has sold a central Singapore apartment building at an 8 percent profit after acquiring the 10-storey property from US private equity giant Blackstone three years ago.
+Hong Kong-based Far East Consortium has sold a central Singapore apartment building at an 8 percent mark-up after acquiring the 10-storey property from US private equity giant Blackstone three years ago.

 FEC offloaded 21 Anderson, a freehold apartment block in the city’s posh District 10, for S$213 million ($158.3 million), the developer said in a filing late Friday with the Hong Kong stock exchange.
 The buyer was Kheng Leong Co, a local residential developer owned by the Wee family that controls SGX-listed builder UOL Group and United Overseas Bank (UOB).